ciastron/cloudyrion_venv_JMN/progress.md

 - How the network diagram should look like? (ask a sample of network diagram to Ulf or Raad)
 - Show Cloud mapper diagram (local machine) and AWS one ([example](https://tf-eks-workshop.workshop.aws/500_eks-terraform-workshop/510_scenario/intro.html)).
 Which one?
 - How to represent namespace and pods in the previous diagram?
 Aren't they in a different dimension?
 Should we configure by ourselves the IP net address?

+## 17/05/2022

+@ciastron
+- Lost against RuffyJK 5 - 0 on 16/05/2022 in table tennis.

+@RuffyJK
+- Continued to work on the terraform script.
+Installed Visual Studio Code and installed Terraform Extension.
+- Installed TFsec extension.
+TFsec uses static analysis of your terraform code to spot potential misconfigurations.
+- TFsec is easy to integrate into a CI pipeline and has a growing library of checks against all of the major cloud providers and platforms like Kubernetes.

+@nuri4444